KevinFocke/gameoflife/README.md

 ## Other

-- Code formatting by Black:
+- Code formatting by Black (line-length 88): https://black.readthedocs.io/en/stable/
-https://black.readthedocs.io/en/stable/
 - Linting using Flake8
 - Imports sorted using isort